Skip to main content

 Washington Marriott at Metro Center

-Washington Marriott at Metro Center (June 2024): The centrally located hotel completed a multimillion-dollar renovation with elevated amenities, including updated guest rooms, technology-enabled work surfaces, a state-of-the-art fitness center with Peloton equipment, refreshed indoor pool area and modernized 24/7 M Club.
-Another showpiece is its new restaurant, Spotted Zebra, a street-level dining destination inspired by Washington’s political lore.
+The centrally located hotel completed a multimillion-dollar renovation with elevated amenities, including updated guest rooms, technology-enabled work surfaces, a state-of-the-art fitness center with Peloton equipment, refreshed indoor pool area and modernized 24/7 M Club.
+The city's political lore is woven throughout the identity of Spotted Zebra, from whimsical political and historical quotes that grace bar coasters to names of signature dishes and drinks.

 The grand entrance of The Westin Georgetown, Washington, D.C., showcasing a stylish glass canopy, a lush floral arrangement, and the hotel's name prominently displayed on a sign.